 2. Synopsis: You should already have a pretty solid synopsis.
 If you do, just cut and paste it into the press kit.
 If not, you’ll need one.
 So write it.
 Some people add action photos from the movie to this page.
 This is fine, as long as the photos look good.

 3. Photos: Get some journalist friends to check out your production photos.
 Pick a few high resolution photos that seem incredibly interesting and do a good job of making people want to see the movie.
 Include them in the kit.

 4. Cast and Crew: This is pretty simple.
 Just put together some bios of the main cast and crew and include them on the page next to a miniature head-shot.

 5. Anecdotes: This is the story of how the film got made.
 For this, you can write about memorable moments, such as when the camera broke 25 times after traffic delayed the first day of shooting for 13 hours and the lead actor caught fire.

 6. Reviews: If you have any good reviews, include them here.

 7. Credits: This is a page devoted to the full cast and crew credits.

 Taking time to create a press kit is can help you accelerate your promotional opportunities.
-The information contained in the press kit can be utilized on your webiste, social media and any branding opportunities.
+The information contained in the press kit can be utilized on your website, social media and any branding opportunities.
 And getting press for your film is a great step towards landing a great film distribution deal.